 Rack is not ready to be trusted for live use, although some musicians have used it successfully in live performances.
 In order for Rack to be considered “stable”, it must produce audio with no clicks or pops on modern hardware for several minutes and must crash less than once per several days of continuous use.
 Currently, stability in Rack is the most developed among these three fronts.

-To answer the actual question, there is currently no time estimate for v1.0.
+To answer the original question, there is currently no time estimate for 1.0.

 Make sure the device drivers are up to date for your operating system.
 If this does not solve it, please refrain from notifying me unless you